pemcg/manageiq-automation-howto-guide/chapter15/options_hash.md

 ### miq\_provision

-The Options Hash from the _Request_ object is propagated to each _Task_ object, where it is subsequently extended by _Task_-specific Methods such as those handling VM Naming and Placement, e.g....
+The Options Hash from the _Request_ object is propagated to each _Task_ object, where it is subsequently extended by _Task_-specific Methods such as those handling VM Naming and Placement, e.g.

 ```ruby
 miq_provision.options[:dest_cluster] = [1000000000001, "Default"]   (type: Array)